 WPA2 employs the CCMP, Counter Mode with Cipher Block Chaining Message Authentication Code Protocol which is based on Advanced Encryption Standard (AES) to encrypt the data and information and is even safer.
 It had been the most critical improvement.

 as compared to WPA.
 Hence, WPA2 is suggested over WPA (Wi-Fi Protected Access) to prevent the intrusion.
-Also, WPA2 is the quickest in protocols as compared to the WEP and WPA when it comes affecting the data encryption speed.
+Also, WPA2 is the quickest in protocols as compared to the WEP and WPA when it comes to affecting the data encryption speed.

-Despite above, some recent papers have concluded that the WPA2 protocol is prone to intrusion and the information could be leaked, stolen or manipulated and related concerns.
+Despite the above, some recent papers have concluded that the WPA2 protocol is prone to intrusion and the information could be leaked, stolen or manipulated and related concerns.